sourcebots/labs/electronics/sections/circuits.md

 ### Stripboard
 As mentioned previously, breadboard is often not suitable for creating a circuit permanently.
 This is what stripboard (also known as protoboard) is used for.
 Stripboard allows you to solder your components into place for a more permanent solution.
 While it is more permanent, stripboard does still have issues which lead to it generally only being used for protoypes, or small batches of simple circuits.
-Stripboards are arranged in the same way as breadboards.
+Stripboards are arranged in a similar way to breadboards.
-Place the components legs through from the plastic coated side,and then solder the legs to the exposed copper on the bottom.
+Place the components legs through from the non-copper (FR4) side, and then solder the legs to the exposed copper on the bottom.
 One area where stripboard is more flexible than breadboard is the ability to break the copper trace.
 This allows multiple components to be placed in the same column without connecting them.
 A specialist tool is used to do this.

 ## Testing Circuits